smirarab/pasta/README.md

 EXECUTION
 ====
-To run, use:
+To run the command-line, use:
 `
-python run_pasta.py -i input_fasta -t starting_tree
+python run_pasta.py -i input_fasta -t starting_tree --auto
 `

+The `--auto` option picks the configurations automatically for you.
+Run ` python run_pasta.py --help
+`
+to see PASTA's various options.

 NOTE that current version of the PASTA code does NOT compute the starting tree through a process similar to what is described in the paper.
 Instead, it simply uses a FastTree on the input, if input is aligned, or else runs MAFFT on the input to align it, and then runs FastTree.

-Our approach for getting the starting tree is very simple, and is described below:
+The preferred approach for getting the PASTA starting tree is very simple, and is described below:

 1. Choose a random subset of your sequences (size 100).
 2. Get a SATe alignment on this subset (you need to install SATe for this; alternatively just run PASTA on it).